In this article, I will investigate the below issue

 - Try to browse the SharePoint site.

-In my case, I forget to surround the attribute value with a double quotation.
-(Note: Before updating the Web Config you should take a copy to allow a roll back).
+In the above case, I forget to surround the attribute value with a double quotation.

-- Locate the web config file of SharePoint web application with its related port.
+- Locate the web config file by browsing the SharePoint web application as shown below:

 - Edit the config file with an appropriate editor.